Take the CME test and receive

-- To understand the relationship between cancer and aging
+- Understand the relationship between cancer and aging

-- To understand the particular issues that affect cancer management in elderly patients
+- Understand the particular issues, including frailty, that affect cancer management among older patients

-- To understand the principles of comprehensive geriatric assessment and its use in oncology, including prediction of chemotherapy toxicity
+- Understand how comprehensive geriatric assessment works and what its uses are in oncology – including in predicting chemotherapy toxicity

 Elderly is a subjective cultural concept that varies from culture to culture, depending on a mixture of health-related, social and economic factors.
-In industrialised societies, 70 years old is a standard cut-off point used to refer to the older population; however, in other, poorer or more traditional societies, a lower age may be more appropriate.
+In industrialised societies, 70 years old is a standard cut-off point used to define a person as older; however, in other, poorer or more traditional societies, a lower age may be more appropriate.